Non-Dairy Creamers: Are They Vegan? Plus 11 To Liven Up Your Coffee

 Adobe Stock Despite its name, non-dairy creamer isn’t necessarily vegan

-As a result, some non-dairy creamer brands still use animal-derived products such as casein – a protein found in cow’s milk.
+Some non-dairy creamer brands still use animal-derived products such as casein, a protein found in cow’s milk.
 It’s commonly listed as sodium caseinate and used to achieve a white color.

 Other ingredients generally found in non-dairy creamers include lecithin, which is a fat found in both eggs and soybeans.
 However, if the lecithin is soy-based, it is often listed as such.